-The American College of the Mediterranean is proud to offer a two-year MFA degree program in painting or sculpture (Sculpture will begin in Fall 2019) in Aix-en-Provence, France through its Marchutz School of Fine Arts.
+The American College of the Mediterranean is proud to offer a two-year Master of Fine Arts (MFA) in Painting.
 The 60-credit program is conducted in English and accepts artists of diverse interests and backgrounds.
-The program combines daily studio work, seminars, museum studies, field studies throughout Europe, professional internship opportunities.
+The program combines daily studio work in Aix-en-Provence, seminars, museum studies, field studies throughout Europe, and professional internship opportunities.
 Depending on the students' interest, the first-year MFA program could be modeled either after the full-year Marchutz Core Art Program (visible world, perceptual) or after the full-year Mediterranean Core Art Program (contemporary, conceptual) or after both (a different program each semester).

-Seeing, synonymous with discovery, recognition, and discernment, is a core value of The Marchutz School of Fine Arts.
-The mission of the MFA program is to link contemporary artist concerns to a study of the visible world and to give students a cross-cultural viewpoint through extended study in the museums and galleries of Europe and the Mediterranean Basin.
+The mission of the MFA program at ACM is to link contemporary artist concerns to a study of the visible world and to give students a cross-cultural viewpoint through extended study in the museums and galleries of Europe and the Mediterranean Basin.

 Focus of the MFA Program

-Emphasizes the combination of studio arts process with liberal arts learning
+- Emphasizes the combination of studio art process with liberal arts learning

 - Integrated apprenticeship courses in studio art education models